Nepal Literature Festival: 2012

-The second edition of festival was held from 20 to 23 September in the premises of the Nepal Academy at Kamaladi, Kathmandu The festival was sponsored by Ncell, a telecommunication company.
-The festival had participated by international writers: Mark Tully, Indra Bahadur Rai and Ira Trivedi.
+The second edition of festival was held from 20 to 23 September on the premises of the Nepal Academy at Kamaladi, Kathmandu The festival was sponsored by Ncell.
+The festival was attended by international writers: Mark Tully, Indra Bahadur Rai and Ira Trivedi.

 2013

 The third edition of festival was held from 25 to 28 October in the premises of the Nepal Academy at Kamaladi, Kathmandu.
 The festival was sponsored by Ncell, a telecommunication company.
-The festival had participated by international writers:Shobhaa De, Ravinder Singh, Prajwal Parajuly and Farah Ghuznavi.
+The festival was attended by international writers: Shobhaa De, Ravinder Singh, Prajwal Parajuly and Farah Ghuznavi.

 2014

 The fourth edition of festival was held from 19 to 22 September in the premises of the Nepal Academy at Kamaladi, Kathmandu.
 The festival was sponsored by Ncell, a telecommunication company.
-The festival had participated by international writers: Shashi Tharoor, Farah Ghuznavi, Tishani Doshi, Carlo Pizzati, Basharat Peer, and Hartosh Singh Bal.
+The festival was attended by international writers: Shashi Tharoor, Farah Ghuznavi, Tishani Doshi, Carlo Pizzati, Basharat Peer, and Hartosh Singh Bal.

 2016

 The fifth edition of festival was held from 29 January-1 February 2016 in premises of Nepal Tourism Board, Pardi, Pokhara.
-The festival was inaugurated by retired British Gurkha officer.
-The festival had writers like Barkha Dutt, Ira Trivedi, Shobhaa De, Farah Ghuznavi, Ned Beauman, Vinod Mehta including Poet Uday Prakash.
+The festival was inaugurated by a retired British Gurkha officer.
+The festival had writers like Barkha Dutt, Ira Trivedi, Shobhaa De, Farah Ghuznavi, Ned Beauman, Vinod Mehta and Uday Prakash.